 If you happen to live within driving distance, I recommend purchasing a membership to the museum.
 Not only do you and your family get in free to all exhibits, you will also get invitations to its educational banner lecture series and to special events.

-- Recommended for: children ages 8 and up
+- Recommended: Ages 8 and up

-- Gift shop onsite
+- Gift shop onsite and online

 Books to Read:

 All images are Amazon affiliate links.
 For additional recommendations, check out my Virginia book list on Bookshop.org, which supports independent bookstores and creators.